7ombie/textmode/docs/README.md

 Copying & Licensing
 -------------------

-The licenses this project uses are much larger than the project itself.
-For that reason, links to the licenses, and general declarations in this README (instead of at the top of each source file) will have to suffice for now.
+The various licenses that this project uses are much larger than the project itself.
+For that reason, this readme includes links to the licenses, and this general declaration (instead of notices at the top of each source file).

-Please open an issue, if any of this is a problem at all.
+The code (`element.js`, `frag.glsl` and `vert.glsl`) is published under the terms of [the GPL License][3] (version 3 or later).

-The code (`api.js`, `frag.glsl` and `vert.glsl`) is available to you under the terms of [the GPLv3 License][3] (or any later version you may prefer).
+This readme (and any documentation added to the `docs` directory over time) uses the [GNU Free Documentation License][8] (version 1.3 or later).

 The font and palette are not original to this project.

-The [Terminus Font][2] uses the [SIL Open Font License, Version 1.1][4], which is permissive, though also viral.
+The [Terminus Font][2] uses the [SIL Open Font License, Version 1.1][4] (which is fully open, though also viral).

 The [Aurora Palette][1] was developed as part of a toolkit for GrafX2.
 The palette was shared with the [LoSpec Community][5] by user [DawnBringer][6].